denevell/iptables-book/iptables.rst

 Success!

-If we now flush to iptables rules with ``iptables -F`` and then verify the rule is gone with ``iftables -L -v``, and try to connect again we will see the iptables rule is no longer in place.
+If we now flush to iptables rules with ``iptables -F`` and then verify the rule is gone with ``iptables -L -v``, and try to connect again we will see the iptables rule is no longer in place.